file-format/Products/content/en/spreadsheet/net/bookfx/index.md

 <p>BookFx is an open source C# API for creating Microsoft Excel Worksheets using components like HTML DOM elements.
 The API uses tree of nodes, which renders to a XLSX file.
 This method allows nodes to be implemented as a resulable components.
 Furthermore, hierarchy of nodes is convenient for applying styles.
 BookFx helps you define the structure of the workbook in a better way and takes the pain out of the calculating sizes and addresses of ranges.</p>
-<p>Every sheet in the workbook can contatin one root box at upper left corner, other boxes are strecthed to fit in the composite boxes.
+<p>E sheet in the workbook can contatin one root box at upper left corner, other boxes are strecthed to fit in the composite boxes.
 Boxes are placed in the form of RowBox, ColBox and StackBox.</p>

 {{< /SinglePage/PageBody/tab/text >}}
 {{< SinglePage/PageBody/tab/carousel-links >}}